tlong314/Table2Game/README.md

 ## Methods

-This section is still being updated.
-For now, please see documentation within the library for various methods and explanations.

 We will use an example Table2Game object, named `tg` to describe the public methods.

 `var tg = new Table2Game();`